Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Abstract theory of profile decomposition

-\begin{remark} The above theorem gives \emph{qualitative} assertions of profile decomposition, and \emph{quantitative} one~\eqref{eq;Ishiwata condition X} is obtained under a further assumption that either $\Lambda =\infty$ and $\|\bbl{w}{l}\|_X \to 0$ as $l\to \Lambda$, or else $\Lambda<\infty$.
-However, this further assumption will be ensured in theorems of profile decomposition below in the present paper and in~\cite{Oku}. \end{remark}
+\item The above theorem gives \emph{qualitative} assertions of profile decomposition, and \emph{quantitative} one~\eqref{eq;Ishiwata condition X} is obtained under a further assumption that either $\Lambda =\infty$ and $\|\bbl{w}{l}\|_X \to 0$ as $l\to \Lambda$, or else $\Lambda<\infty$.
+However, this further assumption will be ensured in theorems of profile decomposition below in the present paper and in~\cite{Okumura3}, by virtue of the direct calculations for the decompositions in energy like~\eqref{202202090010} and~\eqref{202202090020}, which show that $\norm{\bbl{w}{l}}_X\to 0$ as $l\toinfty$ if $\Lambda=\infty$.

+\item As for the assumption ``either $\Lambda =\infty$ and $\|\bbl{w}{l}\|_X \to 0$ as $l\to \Lambda$, or else $\Lambda<\infty$'', Solimini-Tintarev~\cite{SoliminiTintarev} generally verified this further assumption, by reformulating the profile decomposition theory by means of the so-called ``$\Delta$-convergence''.
+They established a $\Delta$-convergence-version of the profile decomposition theory for uniformly convex and uniformly smooth Banach spaces, where the above further assumption always holds true, and they also showed that if the Banach space satisfies Opial's condition, the $\Delta$-limits coincide with the weak limits, so that the above further assumption are also true with respect to the weak-topological profile decomposition theory.
+It is noteworthy that Hilbert spaces, Besov spaces and Triebel-Lizorkin spaces (including Sobolev spaces) enjoys Opial's condition, so that our assumption is satisfied in those cases.